 There are recruiters that will not call or offer feedback as to the reasons a company is not interested, but it's not personal.
 Recruiters work to fill many positions at various companies at once, and out of necessity and the scarcity of time may be onto to the next search.
 Also, informing all those rejected can incite awkward conversations and pose legal complications.
 Remain positive and move on with the job search.
 Situations change and one never knows when chosen candidates may refuse, reopening the opportunity for employment at that company.

-Email all questions to workplace and life coach Lindsey Novak at [email protected] For more about her, visit www.lindseyparkernovak.com or follow her on Twitter @TheLindseyNovak and Facebook at Lindsey.Novak.12.
-For past columns, visit Creators Syndicate Website at www.creators.com/read/At-Work-Lindsey-Novak.
+Email all questions to workplace and life coach Lindsey Novak at [email protected] For more about her, visit www.lindseyparkernovak.com and follow her on Twitter @TheLindseyNovak and Facebook at Lindsey.Novak.12.
+For past columns, visit www.creators.com/read/At-Work-Lindsey-Novak.